pololu/a-star/README.txt

 the Arduino IDE.
 In the "Boards" menu, you should now see an entry for "Pololu A-Star 32U4".

+If you do not see the entry in the "Boards" menu, make sure that the final path to this README looks like this:

+    Arduino/hardware/pololu/avr/README.txt

 == Bootloader ==